 Entries are made into one of two categories according to applicant classification.
 Senior investigators received their degrees more than five years ago and have since been active in their fields.
 Junior investigators are:

-- researchers who have earned their degrees within the past five years; or
+- Researchers who have earned their degrees within the past five years

 - Entries must have been first published in or accepted by (not just submitted to) a peer-reviewed journal, or presented at a peer-reviewed professional conference, within the past three calendar years.

 - Entries are limited to papers of less than 20,000 words (not including abstract, references and appendices).

 - If originally published in another language, papers must be submitted in English translation.

 - Previous winning entries may not be resubmitted by a different author.

 - You may submit up to three papers each year on which you are the first author; there is no limit on the number of papers on which you may appear as second or subsequent author.
 Our checklist will help you apply.